The Neuroscience of Obsessive-Compulsive Disorder

 Now we may be able to understand the dual nature of believing a delusion and reality at the same time.
 On the one hand, your intellectual cortico-thalamic loop tells you that you did not puncture your skin with the bloody needle.
 But your unconscious BG/Pattern Generator loop is unable to silence the original signal: “Danger!
 I may have just punctured my skin with a bloody needle!”

-If we return to my earlier example of ES’s obsession about being hit by a car, we can see how he could hold two such divergent beliefs at the same time.
-On the one hand, ES intellectually knew (courtesy of his cortico-thalamic loop) that he was not struck by a car and was, in fact, alive.
-But on the other hand, his BG/Pattern Generator-OCD loop perpetuates the original thought without a resolution: “I may have been hit by a car!”
-As this thought makes its rounds in the BG/Pattern Generator-OCD loop, ES’s mind began to take it more seriously.
+If we return to my earlier example of my obsession about being hit by a car, we can see how I could hold two such divergent beliefs at the same time.
+On the one hand, I intellectually know (courtesy of my cortico-thalamic loop) that I was not struck by a car and am, in fact, alive.
+But on the other hand, my BG/Pattern Generator-OCD loop perpetuates the original thought without a resolution: “I may have been hit by a car!”
+As this thought makes its rounds in the BG/Pattern Generator-OCD loop, my mind begins to take it more seriously.
 “If I keep getting the warning signals then maybe I was hit by a car!” soon becomes “I was hit by a car and now I’m dead; why else would I keep experiencing these thoughts!”

 We also can see why these bizarre thoughts are relatively invulnerable to logical reappraisal.
 The BG/Pattern Generator-OCD loop and the cortico-thalamic loop are functionally separate pathways in the brain.
 The two cannot logically reason with one another.